 President of the Society.

-Membership had grown from the original 125 in 1976 to over 400 throughout the United States, Canada, Australia, Denmark and the United Kingdom.
+Membership had grown throughout the United States, Canada, Australia, Denmark, Germany and the United Kingdom from the original 125 in 1976.

 An annual international reunion of the Society is held each year somewhere in the United States or Canada.

 Three overseas trips, as a group, have been made by VHS Members, twice to Scotland and once to Veitsch, Austria.